 The Colorado comes standard with a 2.5-liter four-cylinder gasoline-burning engine that generates 193 horsepower and 184 lb-ft. of torque.
 A standard six-speed automatic transmission sends power either to the rear wheels or to all four wheels, and a six-speed manual unit is available exclusively on base models ordered with an extended cab and two-wheel drive.

 Buyers after more power can order an optional 3.6-liter V6 that churns out 302 horsepower and 270 lb-ft. of torque.
-The six-cylinder is only available with a six-speed automatic transmission that comes with a built-in Tow/Haul mode.
+The six-cylinder is only available with an eight-speed automatic transmission that comes with a built-in Tow/Haul mode.